 5. ABQ Uptown area

 If you’re looking for the Apple Store or your favorite brand name places, the ABQ Uptown area is where you want to go.
-Find Banana Republic, JCrew, The North Face, Chico’s, Coldwater Creek, Pottery Barn, Williams Sonoma, and Trader Joe’s, among many others.
+Find Banana Republic, J Crew, The North Face, Chico’s, Coldwater Creek, Pottery Barn, Williams Sonoma, and Trader Joe’s, among many others.
 You can’t shop all day without stopping for something to eat or drink.
-Food offerings include Bravo Italian Cucina, California Pizza Kitchen, Elephant Bar, Starbucks and Uptown Tea.
+Food offerings include Bravo Italian Cucina, California Pizza Kitchen, Elephant Bar, and Starbucks.

 Take the 766 Red Line to make the loop around the ABQ Uptown area.
 Here the stops are the Lomas stop, the Uptown stop, and the Uptown Transit Center (if you need a connecting bus to other parts of the city).